Ron Charest’s Features

 I normally write these long stories as posts because that’s how this blog is setup.
 But I’ve decided to keep them indexed separately, as I consider some of these pieces to be my best work.

 I’ve also created several complex web page projects which don’t fit into the normal blogging flow.
 These projects are also server resource intensive and slow down page loading on this site.
-As a result, I’ve moved them to a stand-alone mirror site.
+As a result, I’ve moved them to a stand-alone companion site.

 These are Portfolio Projects Hosted on my Mirror Website